ethereum-optimism/superchain-registry/README.md

 A list of chains in the registry can be seen in the top level [`chainList.toml`](./chainList.toml) and [`chainList.json`](./chainList.json) files.

+## Superchain Level and Rollup Stage
+Chains in the superchain-registry are assigned a `superchain_level` (shown in individual config files as well as the `chainList.tom/json` summaries), depending on the set of validation checks that they pass.

+**Frontier** chains have `superchain_level = 1`.

+**Standard** chains have `superchain_level = 2`.
+Because they satisfy a much stricter set of validation checks (see the [Standard Rollup Blockspace Charter](https://gov.optimism.io/t/season-6-draft-standard-rollup-charter/8135)), they also qualify as [Stage 1](https://ethereum-magicians.org/t/proposed-milestones-for-rollups-taking-off-training-wheels/11571) rollups chains.

 ## Downstream packages
 The superchain configs are stored in a minimal form, and are embedded in downstream OP-Stack software ([`op-node`](https://github.com/ethereum-optimism/optimism) and [`op-geth`](https://github.com/ethereum-optimism/op-geth)).
 This means that, after a chain has been added to the registry, and the dependency on the registry updates in the downstream software, it is possible to start an `op-node` instance [using the `--network` flag](https://docs.optimism.io/builders/node-operators/configuration/consensus-config#network) (and also an `op-geth` instance [using the `--op-network` tag](https://docs.optimism.io/builders/node-operators/configuration/execution-config#op-network-betaop-network)) which will successfully sync with other nodes on that network.